 4 DECEMBER 1899, Work ceases in the De Beers Mine because of the siege.

-4 DECEMBER 1901, The inaugural sports meeting of Christian Brothers’ College.
+4 DECEMBER 1901, The first annual sports meeting of Christian Brothers’ College.

 4 DECEMBER 1907, The equestrian statue of Cecil Rhodes unveiled by Sir Walter Hely-Hutchinson.